mitranim/atril/src-docs/html/mold.md

   </div>
 </template>

-The contents of the `template` tag were automatically compiled by the framework and activated just like a normal part of the view.
+The contents of the `template` tag were automatically compiled by the library and activated just like a normal part of the view.

 ### Mutation